Purpose & Principles

 2. Acknowledge

-We will acknowledge each complaint promptly, and preferably within 5 working days, by the most appropriate medium, email, phone call, letter, etc.
+We will acknowledge each complaint promptly, preferably within 5 working days, by, email, phone call, letter, etc.

 3.1 Initial assessment

-After acknowledging receipt of the complaint, we will confirm whether the issues raised in the complaint are relevant to our training and support services.
-If the matter is about an individual’s professional conduct or ethics, will will ask you to contact that person’s professional registration body.
+Upon receipt of a complaint, we will verify if the issues presented are pertinent to our training and support services.
+Should the complaint pertain to an individual's professional conduct or ethics, we will direct you to contact the relevant professional registration body.

-Complaints about psychologists, psychiatrists, mental health nurses, mental health occupational therapists, and mental health general practitioners may be lodged at the Australian Health Practitioners Regulation Authority.
+For complaints regarding psychologists, psychiatrists, mental health nurses, occupational therapists in mental health, and general practitioners specializing in mental health, submissions may be made to the Australian Health Practitioners Regulation Authority.

 • How serious, complicated or urgent the complaint is